Nexedi/dream/readme.rst

 In the DREAM folder you can find three sub-folders:
  + simulation: contains all the simulation objects that are built in SimPy and also 2 python scripts to read inputs and run the simulation.
 Support documents and example inputs are provided in subfolders
  + platform: contains code related to the platform and the GUI that is also built and cooperates with the ManPy simulation engine
- + test: contains code fore unit-testing
+ + tests: contains code for unit-testing

 Current Status
 =================